 - You can also provide permissions for ORCID to import articles from sources such as Web of Science and CrossREF through the ‘Link Works’ option.
 This means that ORCID will pick up future publications automatically but it may not find them all.
 Selecting CrossREF is a good choice

-- You can also add new works to your ORCID ID manually through the ‘Add Work Manually’ option
+- You can also add new works to your ORCiD manually through the ‘Add Work Manually’ option

 - See link for further details